-When a House of Representatives election and a Senate election are held on the same day, the House of Representatives ballot papers are counted first.
-If a referendum is also held on the same day, the referendum ballot papers are counted after those of the House of Representatives and the Senate.
+When a House of Representatives election and a Senate election are held in conjunction, the House of Representatives ballot papers are counted before the Senate ballot papers.
+If a referendum is held in conjunction with an election, the referendum ballot papers are counted after those of the House of Representatives and the Senate.

-Polling officials are required to complete four main tasks after the polling places have closed.
+Polling officials are required to complete four main counting tasks after polling has closed.
 They are required to:

-The first preference results for House of Representatives ballot papers are tabulated and phoned through to the Divisional Returning Officer, along with the number of informal votes.
-The Divisional Returning Officer enters the results for each polling place into the AEC's national computerised election management system.
-These results are electronically fed to the Virtual Tally Room on the AEC website and directly to some media.
+The first preference results for House of Representatives ballot papers are phoned through to the Divisional Returning Officer (DRO), along with the number of informal votes.
+The DRO enters the results for each polling place in that division into the AEC's election management system.
+These results are electronically fed to the media and the Virtual Tally Room on the AEC website.

-Polling officials then conduct an indicative distribution of preferences (a two-candidate-preferred count for the House of Representatives) between the two previously identified leading candidates to give an indication of the likely outcome of the poll in that division.
+Polling officials then conduct an indicative distribution of preferences (a TCP count for the House of Representatives) between the two previously identified leading candidates, to give an indication of the likely outcome of the poll in that division.

-The first preference votes on the Senate ballot papers – above and below-the-line – are then counted, phoned through to the Divisional Returning Officer and entered into the election management system.
+Next, the first preference votes on the Senate ballot papers – above and below-the-line – are counted, phoned through to the DRO and entered into the election management system.